domino14/cesars-blog/content/posts/2023-06-28-how-to-unfck-arch.md

 ### Pacman

 Run `pacman -Syu` every few days.
+This is how you upgrade your system.
 And **pay attention to what it says**.
 If there is an error, if it's not able to update the Linux kernel or the initial ramdisk environment, your system will break next time you reboot.
 Many long-bearded Arch users will figure out what to do before it even boots (for example, they know the magic incantation `mkinitcpio -p`) and they won't mess up their systems like the newb that I am.

 ### Yay

 Don't use `yay`.
 It just does too many things behind the scenes.
 Just take the time to figure out how to install from the AUR yourself; clone the packages, do a `makepkg -si` or whatever.
 You get more power this way.

+### Rebooting

+Arch isn't the type of system you should just keep up for 200 days.
+You should reboot relatively often.
+Definitely every time the `linux` kernel updates, but probably for other reasons too.
+If the kernel updates, for example, your OBS plugins or your USB camera or whatever might stop working, because the USB modules are new.
+Just like you'd reboot your Windows/Mac computer if the kernel/OS updated, you should do the same for Arch.

+Of course, Arch doesn't make you do anything.
+Things will just not be optimal if you're changing major parts of the system without rebooting.

 ### My last few Arch breakages: